dotnet/interactive/docs/README.md

 ### Telemetry

 Telemetry is collected when various .NET Interactive command lines are run.
 Once .NET Interactive is running, we do not collect telemetry from any further user actions.
-The teletry is anonymous and collected only the values for a specific subset of the verbs on the .NET Interactive CLI.
+The telemetry is anonymous and collected only the values for a specific subset of the verbs on the .NET Interactive CLI.
 Those verbs are:

 * `dotnet interactive jupyter`
 * `dotnet interactive jupyter install`